analiayogi/SGA_AGA/README.md

 - Results may differ slightly if other package versions or Ensembl release are used.

--If the annotation steps fails with "HTTP 403 forbidden" (server-side restrictions),in that case,  use the tables "UCMSC_ensembl_to_symbol_mapping.csv" and "adipocyte_ensembl_to_symbol_mapping.csv"  which contains the annotations used for the published analysis (Ensembl release 115).
+- If the annotation step fails with "HTTP 403 Forbidden", Ensembl is rejecting requests from biomaRt 2.60.1 (a server-side restriction on older biomaRt versions, unrelated to the scripts).
+In that case, use the tables `UCMSC_ensembl_to_symbol_mapping.csv` and `adipocyte_ensembl_to_symbol_mapping.csv`, which contain the annotation used for the published analysis (Ensembl release 115).

 ## Contact

 Analia Yogi: ayogi.ped@tmd.ac.jp